Before submitting a full application, students must first submit a letter of intent.

 3. Partnership Agreement

 - Objective Describe the collaboration’s mission or purpose.
-What makes the partnership distinct?
+What makes the partnership unique?
 How does this project allow for an outcome that would not be possible working individually?

 - Outcomes What do the project partners hope to achieve through this collaboration?